BC17/push-plugin-cordova-phonegap/push-cordova/README.md

-That was core of your application's interaction with our plugin.
-Other than that, there are many functions you can use, and we will list them all in next chapter.
+That was the core of your application's interaction with our plugin.
+Other than that, there are multiple functions you can use.
+We will list them all in the following chapter.

-Advanced Usage
+Advanced usage
 --------------

 #### Notification

-Received notification has next form:
+The received notification has the following form:

 	{
 	    "notificationId":"<52d916a...00006e7>",